Energy in Russia: Wind energy

 Russia has high quality wind resources on the Pacific and Arctic coasts and in vast steppe and mountain areas.
 Large-scale wind energy systems are suitable in Siberia and the Far East (east of Sakhalin Island, the south of Kamchatka, the Chukotka Peninsula, Vladivostok), the steppes along the Volga river, the northern Caucasus steppes and mountains and on the Kola Peninsula, where power infrastructure and major industrial consumers are in place.
 At the end of 2006, total installed wind capacity was 15 MW.
 Major wind power stations operate at Kalmytskaya (2 MW), Zapolyarnaya (1.5 MW), Kulikovskaya (5.1 MW), Tyupkildi (2.2 MW) and Observation Cape (2.5 MW).
 Feasibility studies are being carried out on the Kaliningradskaya (50 MW) and the Leningradskaya (75 MW) wind farms.
 There are about 100 MW of wind projects in Kalmykia and in Krasnodar Krai.

 Tidal energy

 A small pilot tidal power plant with a capacity of 400 kW was constructed at Kislaya Guba near Murmansk in 1968.
 In 2007, Gidro OGK, a subsidiary of the Unified Energy System (UES) began the installation of a 1.5 MW experimental orthogonal turbine at Kislaya Guba.
 If it proves successful, UES plans to continue with Mezen Bay (15,000 MW) and Tugur Bay (7,980 MW) projects.

 Electricity sector

 Russia is the world's fourth largest electricity producer after China, the United States, and India.
 In 2020, Russia produced 1,085 TWh and exported 20 TWh of electricity.

 Roughly 60% of Russia's electricity is generated by fossil fuels, 20% by hydroelectricity, 20% by nuclear reactors.
 Renewable energy generation is minimal.

-Russia exports electricity to the CIS countries, Latvia, Lithuania, China, Poland, Turkey and Finland.
+Russia exports electricity to the CIS countries, Estonia, Latvia, Lithuania, China, Poland, Turkey and Finland.